edexheim/DepthCovFactors/README.md

-## gtsam_gpdepth
+## Depth Covariance Factors in GTSAM

-Depth covariance prior depth factors from "Learning a Depth Covariance Function".
+Depth covariance prior depth factors used in bundle adjustment for "Learning a Depth Covariance Function".

 ## Installation